• About

 This easy teriyaki recipe is actually two recipes in one and can be used in one of two ways-

-To use this recipe as a marinade, prepare as instructed or stop before adding the cornstarch.
-Without the added cornstarch, your sauce will be thinner, but just as flavorful.
+• As a marinade: To use this recipe as a marinade, prepare as instructed but stop before adding the cornstarch.
+Without the added cornstarch, your sauce will be less thick and glossy but just as flavorful.
 Use to marinate chicken breasts or chicken thighs, pork chops, and salmon!

-The real magic of this recipe comes when you slather all your favorite recipes in its sweet, shiny, thick deliciousness.
-The secret is to thicken with cornstarch.
+• As a sauce: The real magic of this recipe comes when you slather all your favorite recipes in its sweet, shiny, thick deliciousness.
+The secret is to thicken it with cornstarch.
 Brush onto grilled meats or grilled veggie skewers, and toss with noodles and rice.

 Spoon hovering in a small white bowl with teriyaki sauce.